 The management of the Company is responsible for establishing and maintaining adequate ICFR for the Company.
-Our management assessed the effectiveness of the Company's internal control over financial reporting as of May 31, 2023 in accordance with the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO Framework").
+Our management assessed the effectiveness of the Company's internal control over financial reporting as of August 31, 2023 in accordance with the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the "COSO Framework").
 As a quickly growing development-stage company with limited resources, management is in the process of building the necessary infrastructure of controls, following the COSO Framework, to ensure that more stringent policies and procedures will be in place in the near future.
-However, based on our current review, management concluded that, during the period covered by this report, material weaknesses in ICFR as follows:
+However, based on our current review, management concluded that, during the period covered by this report, there were material weaknesses in ICFR as follows:

-- We did not have written documentation of our internal control policies and procedures.
-Written documentation of key internal controls over financial reporting is a requirement of Section 404 of the Sarbanes-Oxley Act, which is applicable to us as a reporting company; and - We have limited segregation of duties and oversight of work performed as well as lack of compensating controls in the Company's finance and accounting functions due to limited personnel.
+- •While we maintain foundational documentation of our internal control policies and procedures, we recognize the importance of aligning fully with the requirements of Section 404 of the Sarbanes-Oxley Act.
+As a reporting company, we are currently refining our documentation to further strengthen our internal controls over financial reporting, aiming to ensure they meet the highest standards and governance expectations.; and - •We have limited segregation of duties and oversight of work performed as well as lack of compensating controls in the Company's finance and accounting functions due to limited personnel.
 As a result, segregation of all conflicting duties may not always be possible and may not be economically feasible.
 Furthermore, we cannot provide reasonable assurance that receipts and expenditures are being made only in accordance with management and director authorization.
 However, to the extent possible, the initiation of transactions, the custody of assets and the recording of transactions should be performed by separate individuals.